 TERRABA MARCH TO BUENOS AIRES, COSTA RICA, FOR RESPECT FOR THEIR RIGHTS

 The Neso, or Térraba (also Teribe), a warrior people that trace their roots back to the pre-Colombian Chiriquí civilization that dominated Costa Rica, currently live in Panama and Costa Rica.
-The government of Costa Rica has reduced their rights in the years since implementing its indigenous laws.
-The Diquís Hydroelectric Project and trouble in the education system represent their ongoing struggles for rights guaranteed by law.
-More than 150 tribal members and others marched along the inter-American highway to the town of Buenos Aires, 8 miles from their territory, to demand respect for their right to participate in decisions involving their lands.
-In Buenos Aires, employees of the Costa Rican Institute of Electricity (ICE), the Costa Rican government-run electricity and telecommunications services provider, filmed and shouted at them causing a confrontation that required police intervention.
+The Diquís Hydroelectric Project and issues concerning the education system represent their ongoing struggles for rights guaranteed by law.
+To address these and other issues, more than 150 tribal members and others marched along the Inter-American highway to the town of Buenos Aires, 8 miles from their territory, to demand respect for their right to participate in decisions involving their lands.
+In Buenos Aires, employees of the Costa Rican Institute of Electricity (ICE), the Costa Rican government-run electricity and telecommunications services provider filmed and shouted at them causing a confrontation that required police intervention.

 Source: “Overview,” Teribe Indigenous Cultural Association: TÉRRABA.
 Retrieved 7/15/2019, http://terraba.org/en/history.html Map: Trojo, 10/24/2005.
 Permissive Use.